A mom is born overnight, while motherhood is a process.

 For my 5-year old, this metaphor is the same.

-Recently I shared on Facebook how she told me that she wanted to live with me forever.
-I explained that eventually she would want to move away and would live somewhere else.
-After hearing this, she just shook her head and said:
+Recently I shared on Facebook how she told me she wanted to live with me forever.
+I explained that eventually she would want to move away and live somewhere else.
+After hearing this, she shook her head and said:

 SOB!
 How is she so wise??!

 My oldest daughter has said similar things too, which leads me to believe that motherhood is a lot simpler than we make it out to be.

 Our kids don’t care whether we’re a CEO, SAHM, WAHM, or ABCDEFG.
 They don’t care if we’re a famous author, crafter, or that we still fit into our size 4 jeans.
 They only care that we’re there, loving them through their fears and transitions; they care that we’re reliable, trustworthy, and that we love them for who they are.

-When you look at it that way, the “motherhood squabbles” can just disappear, can’t they?
-Because it doesn’t really matter if we breastfeed for five years, co-sleep, spank, practice “free-range” parenting, or feed our kids chicken fingers every night for the rest of their lives.
+When you look at it that way, the “motherhood squabbles” can just disappear, right?
+Because it doesn’t really matter if we breastfeed for five years, co-sleep, spank, practice “free-range” parenting, or feed our kids chicken fingers every night.
 As long as we are consistently showing up and loving them, THEY WILL KNOW WHOSE HOUSE THEY BELONG TO!
-All the rest is just distracting us from the source of motherhood; and friends, our kids just want MOM.
-Period.

 (Photo taken by Danica Donnelly Photography)

 Now, this may seem obvious to some of you, but I didn’t experience much consistency as a child.
 My secure attachment was severed multiple times, so I take this part very seriously.
 Thus, my experiences have led me to believe that not all moms walk toward motherhood, and not all who choose motherhood will be called “moms”.

 Motherhood comes in a variety of shapes and sizes: some are hyphenated (STEP-mom), some are temporary (FOSTER mom), some are birthed by someone else (ADOPTIVE mom) … BUT all of these avenues lead to the same place as long as they’re rooted in faith, hope, and love (1 Corinthians 13:13).